 So out of the suitcase go all the useful items her mummy may need for her trip away and in go all the things that Ruby Roo thinks her mummy loves and will stop her missing everyone while she’s away.
-A very simple premise for the story but it is told in such a humorous way that this really is a laugh out loud book for both children and adults.
-For example, Ruby packs an abacus into the suitcase because her mummy likes counting, ‘She counts to three all the time’ and she packs her mummy’s laptop because she’s ‘Tip-tap!
+A very simple premise for the story but it is told in such a humorous way that this is a laugh out loud book for both children and adults.
+For example, Ruby packs an abacus into the suitcase because her mummy likes counting, ‘She counts to three all the time’, and she packs her mummy’s laptop because she’s ‘Tip-tap!
 Tip-tap!
 Every day’.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.